-It is recommended to lodge pleadings using the Court's electronic case handling system, e-EFTACourt, as it is the most secure and efficient way to submit documents, and does not necessitate the sending of physical copies of the pleadings via post.
+It is recommended to lodge pleadings using the Court's electronic case handling system, e-EFTACourt, as it is the most secure and most efficient way to submit documents.
 Accounts are created by visiting https://eftacourt.int/e-eftacourt/ and filling in the necessary information.
-Those who have registered online will receive an email requesting that a copy of the user's valid identification document is sent via email to registry@eftacourt.int, in order to finalise the account opening.
+Those who have registered online will receive a form by email, which must be printed, signed, and sent to the Registry of the Court, along with a copy of a valid identification document, by post to: